Skip to content

 State Description

-Occupied (on) This means the probability of occupancy is above the set threshold.
+Occupied (on) Probability of occupancy is at or above the threshold.

-Clear (off) This means the probability of occupancy is below the set threshold.
+Clear (off) Probability of occupancy is below the threshold.

 Attribute Description